What does FLEP stand for in English Lessons?

 ELP to FELP resources

-How do schools help ELP students (English learner)?
+How do schools help ELP students (English learners)?

 ESL Acronyms